Tayyaba-Abro/CodSoft-Internship-Task---Movie-Rating-Prediction-with-Python/README.md

 # CodSoft Internship Task - Movie Rating Prediction with Python

 ## Introduction
-This project involves building a model that predicts the rating of a movie based on features like genre, director, and actors.
+Movie Rating Prediciton project involves building a model that predicts the rating of a movie based on features like genre, director, and actors.
 We use regression techniques to tackle this exciting problem.
+This enables us to explore data analysis, preprocessing, feature engineering, and machine learning modeling techniques

 ## Goal
 The main goal of this project is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
 By doing so, we aim to provide insights into the factors that influence movie ratings and create a model that can estimate the ratings of movies accurately.